NoJokeFNA/mc-protection/SETUP.md

 > - If you are using our blacklist-feature, which you can enable in the config, you also have to setup 3 more things.
 >   - First of all, you have to install [IPSet](https://confluence.jaytaala.com/display/TKB/Using+ipset+to+block+IP+addresses+-+firewall), you can easily do this by executing: `sudo apt-get install ipset`
 >     - You can check if it is installed simply by executing: `sudo ipset`
->   - After you have successfully installed IPSet, you now have to execute 3 more commands
+>   - After you have successfully installed IPSet, you now have to execute 3 more commands.
 >     - `sudo ipset create -! blacklist hash:ip hashsize 15000`
 >     - `sudo iptables -I INPUT -m set --match-set blacklist src -j DROP`
 >     - `sudo iptables -I FORWARD -m set --match-set blacklist src -j DROP`